CliffordAnderson/data-manifesto/README.md

 ##Signers

 Agree?
-Want to Sign on?
+Want to sign on?
 Put your name below (by making a pull request to this repository)

 * Clifford Anderson (Vanderbilt University)